igorbrigadir/ishkurs-guide-dataset/guide.md

 Hard.
 Acid.
 Trance.
 It's kind of actually like Goa, only without all the hippy shit.
 That makes it better by default.
 Pretty interchangeable with Hard Acid Techno, though the major difference seems to be where this genre seeks to fill dancefloors, the techno variant will scheme ways to FLATTEN dancefloors.
 Either way, they are the twin masters at making the little 303 box squeel with glee.
 Like Progressive Trance's patenting of the breakdown-build-anthem formula, Hard Acid Trance can also lay claim to a similar-styled gimmick for quick, cheap, instant acclaim: the "drop the music for one or two bars, and then bring it all back motherfucker" technique.
 And like Progressive Trance, the formula was used credibly here, but then overused to the point of ad nausium by its offspring--namely, NRG.

-## NRG: Nu Nrg, Hard Nrg, Hard Dance
+## NRG
-*aka:  Nrg* in the Hard Dance group, emerged in 90s
+*aka:  Nu Nrg, Hard Nrg, Hard Dance* in the Hard Dance group, emerged in 90s

 It's actually really decent in small doses.
 Being forced to endure an entire set of it will grate on you, however, and having to go through an ENTIRE NIGHT of it--as I was victim to, many many times--gets excruciatingly mundane.
 The problem is the music just doesn't let up--ever--and no, you stupid ravers, that is not a good thing.
 Parties build on tension and release; NRG's go-go-go ethic just flatlines the entire experience, with track after track after track of the same idiotic shit.
 There are a group of genres that pride themselves under the monicker Hard Dance (which includes Happy Hardcore, Trancecore, Freeform, and Stupid House) and are harbingers of a culture infatuated with its own attitude that, given the chance, will set your teeth on edge even more than the music will.
 Best to just ignore them.
 They're too high on crystal and nordic-tracking to NRG music to pay much attention anyway.

-## Hardstyle: Really Hard Trance, Hard Dance
+## Hardstyle
-*aka:  Hardstyle* in the Hard Dance group, emerged in 00s
+*aka:  Really Hard Trance, Hard Dance* in the Hard Dance group, emerged in 00s

 As what usually happens in the creation of new genres, you take one specific thing that makes another genre cool, and revolve your new genre entirely around it.
 So this is what happens when artists go "hey, that thunderous beat and bassline and squelching synthline sounds really cool".
 Whamo, there you go: new genre (or nu, I should say).
 Eventually, Nu Style Gabber producers started noticing it, so they dived right in, thinking "hey, no problem.
 We can make this shit too."
 What's the difference between them?
 About 30 bpm.
 Play your Nu Style Gabber records at -8, and Hardstyle is born.
 But it's still not hard enough to be included among the Hardcore genres.
 Though maybe that Hard Dance subgroup.

-## Anthem: Mctrance, Stadium Trance, Arena Trance
+## Anthem: Anthem Trance
-*aka:  Anthem Trance* in the Eurotrance group, emerged in 90s
+*aka:  McTrance, Stadium Trance, Arena Trance* in the Eurotrance group, emerged in 90s

 Progressive Trance actually had a pretty good idea.
 There's nothing wrong with some tension and release in your song.
 That's what people listen to music for.
 To bring the music down to a crawl before exploding out with a crescending climax is one of the best tricks in music.
 And besides, if the DJ's too stupid and inept to figure out how to provide adequate tension and release during his sets through careful track selection and record management, why not do it for him, essentially removing any skill he thought he might've needed to have in order to be a good DJ.
 Breakdowns, builds, and memorable melodies are not a new thing in trance.
 But what Anthem Trance did was completely and totally abuse and pervert them.
 Where Progressive Trance used them to somewhate accentuate the moment (like say a lull before the main synth kicks back in), Anthem Trance used them for the track's entire purpose.
 This cookie cutter, by-the-numbers formula dominated the english club scene and trance, once the quirky kind of music with only a niche market, reformed itself into a neverending series of pop jingles and by doing so supplaunted house as the most popular dance music in the world.